 At school we use Yamaha keyboards and they have proven to be reliable and sturdy.
 A ‘touch sensitive’ (PSR series) is recommended (online new YAMAHA PSR E353 from $350).
 The more recent PSR is around $450, and has better quality speakers and sounds.
 After a year or two of lessons, in order to develop proper technique, it’s important to upgrade to a weighted keys keyboard (feels like playing a piano), new from about $600 or a real piano of course!
 GH Music sells Yamaha keyboards and has a great variety of keyboards you can try (take your budding musician along!).
 Worth looking on Gumtree/Ebay also.

 You can buy a beginner (almost a toy) ukulele for around $30.
 Make sure the tuning pegs work properly!
-Consider buying a good quality one (from about $150).
+Best to upgrade to a good quality one ASAP (from about $150).

 Violins are available in 1/4, 1/2 and 3/4 size.
 If unsure about size, consult with your child’s teacher.
 Susan (our violin teacher) recommends Stentor violins.
 Other recommended brands are Gliga, Ragetti and Sandner.
 Vincent Hayes has a great workshop in Williamstown and supplies and services quality instruments at a reasonable price.
 Take your child along to his workshop, it’s inspiring!
 Contact Vincent mob: 0425 706 667.
 Vincent may be away on the Sea Shepherd though.